-My present research interests involves examining the impact of interventions in the areas of behavior and complementary and alternative medicine.
-I have over 15 years of experience conducting interventions to evaluate the effectiveness of stress reduction in treatment of elevated blood pressure and associated pre-clinical markers of cardiovascular disease in youth and adolescents.
-I have received funding as principal investigator from the American Heart Association, the NIH NHLBI and the Georgia Health Sciences University.
+Dr. Barnes' present research interests involves examining the impact of interventions in the areas of behavior and complementary and alternative medicine.
+He has over 15 years of experience conducting interventions to evaluate the effectiveness of stress reduction in treatment of elevated blood pressure and associated pre-clinical markers of cardiovascular disease in youth and adolescents.
+He has also received funding as principal investigator from the American Heart Association, the NIH NHLBI and the Georgia Health Sciences University.

 Contributed to studies with mind-body medicine:

 A review article on stress, stress reduction and hypertension included mortality findings published in the Journal of the National Medical Association.
 The mortality findings presented to the American Heart Association in 1996 were the basis for a later study published in the American Journal of Cardiology.

 The mechanism of blood pressure lowering effects with Transcendental Meditation was proposed based on findings with adults.
 This study was followed up in a school-based study with prehypertensive African American adolescents, that reported and improved school behavior, reduced resting and ambulatory blood pressure and reduced cardiovascular reactivity and left ventricular mass in adolescents at risk for hypertension practicing the Transcendental Meditation program.
 We were able to demonstrate that a school-based meditation program could be successful in lowering blood pressure in normotensive 12 year-olds.
 A later study with prehypertensive adolescents reported reduced blood pressure and sodium retention and the importance of family influences on meditation efficacy.